 (3) 1The faculty board may reject the application only if:

 2This rejection must be substantiated in writing to the applicant.
-Section11(4), sentence 1 applies accordingly.
+Section 11 (4) sentence 1 BerlHG applies accordingly.

 (4) 1With the acceptance of the application, the doctoral applicant becomes a doctoral candidate.
-2Unless employed by Technische Universität Berlin, the doctoral candidate is required to register as a student at Technische Universität Berlin in accordance with Section 25 (2) BerlHG (Higher Education Act of Berlin).
+2Unless employed by Technische Universität Berlin, the doctoral candidate is required to register as a student at Technische Universität Berlin in accordance with Section 25 (2) BerlHG.

 (1) 1The application for admission to the doctoral procedure must be directed in writing to the proper faculty.
-2Application is also permissible if the intention to become a doctoral candidate has not been registered in accordance with Section 4 (1), or if the faculty board has rejected the application.
+2Application for admission is also permissible if the intent to pursue a doctorate has not been previously registered in accordance with Section 4 (1), or if the faculty board has rejected an applicant’s registration.
 3The application for admission to the doctoral procedure must include:

-(2) The doctoral applicant may propose the reviewer of the dissertation, whose selection must be justified, in writing, and submitted with the application to the doctoral procedure.
+(2) The doctoral applicant may propose the reviewer of the dissertation, whose selection must be justified in writing and submitted together with the application to the doctoral procedure.

 (3) The application to the doctoral procedure and all submitted documents will remain with the faculty for up to ten years; thereafter they will be stored in the University Archive.

 (1) 1The dean of the faculty will examine the application for the doctoral procedure and determine whether all required conditions are met.
 2If so, the application to the doctoral procedure will be presented immediately to the faculty board for consultation and decision.